This post was updated on August 5th, 2022.

-Win probability helps you figure out which actions lead to closed deals and which are unimportant.
+Win probability helps you determine which actions lead to closed deals and which are unimportant.

 Sales conversion report

-This report tells you what percentage of leads convert within a certain date range — aka your close rate.
+This report tells you what percentage of leads convert within a specific date range—aka your close rate.

 You can break this report down by lead source to see where these leads came from.
 Do more inbound leads close vs. outbound leads?
 What about leads from social media vs. organic search?

 Sales performance report